Human Subjects Protection Training

 Training Opportunities at Children's

-Douglas Diekema, MD, MPH, Children's IRB chair, provides training seminars in human subjects protections.
+Dr. Douglas Diekema, Children's IRB chair, provides training seminars in human subjects protections.
 The focus of these seminars is on research with children.

 A broad spectrum of topics is covered, including: